SocketDev/socket-cli-js/README.md

 * `socket report view <report-id>` - looks up issues and scores from a report

+## Aliases

+All aliases supports flags and arguments of the commands they alias.

+* `socket ci` - alias for `socket report create --view --strict` which creates a report and quits with an exit code if the result is unhealthy.
+Use like eg. `socket ci .` for a report for the current folder

 ## Flags

 ### Command specific flags